dwbelliston/imtag-serverless/README.md

 ## Guide

-Check out the [guide](guide) folder to walk through setting up the application and catch a bit of what I learned going through the process
+Check out the [guide](guide) folder to walk through setting up the application and catch a bit of what I learned going through the process.

+## Blog

+Check out the [blog](BLOG.md) that was published to (1Strategy)[1strategy.com/blog] website that walked through some of the developer tooling around serverless application development.